wuxxin/machine-bootstrap/bootstrap.md

 + devop:    execute step devop (expects installed and running base machine, will first try to connect to initrd and unlock storage)

-+ parameter hostname: must be the same as in config/hostname for safety reasons
+<hostname>  must be to the same value as in the config file config/hostname
+            as safety measure

 ## Configuration Directory

 + config path used: `dirname($0)/../machine-config`
     +  or overwritten with env var `BOOTSTRAP_MACHINE_CONFIG_DIR`

-+ mandatory config files:
++ mandatory config files (see `README.md` for detailed description):
     + File: `disk.passphrase.gpg`
     + File: `authorized_keys`
-    + Base Configuration File: `config`, see `README.md` for detailed description
+    + Base Configuration File: `config`

 + optional config files:
     + `netplan.yml` default created on step recovery install